Hyundai Sonata: Powertrain

+Safety

 Eighth generation (DN8; 2019)

 The eighth-generation Sonata (codename: DN8) was previewed in early March 2019 and officially launched on March 21 in South Korea.
 It was also debuted during the 2019 Shanghai Auto Show for the Chinese market and made its North American debut at the 2019 New York International Auto Show on April 17 for the North American market.
 Despite being sold in the North American market as mid-sized, the cabin volume places it in the U.S. Environmental Protection Agency's full-size classification.

 Compared to the previous generation, the DN8 Sonata stands 30 mm lower to the ground, with its width extended by 25 mm.
 Its wheelbase is lengthened by 35 mm and total length by 45 mm.

 The eighth-generation Sonata uses a new third-generation architecture and uses Hyundai's latest "Sensuous Sportiness" design language which was first previewed by the Le Fil Rouge concept.
 The styling is less conservative and more pronounced compared to the previous generation.
 It now sports a fastback-like shape and features driving lights which run all the way up the hood and full-width, C-shaped taillamps.
-The interior has been redesigned significantly as well, with an optional 12.3-inch digital cluster and 10.3-inch centre screen.
+The interior has been redesigned significantly as well, with an optional 12.3-inch digital cluster and 10.3-inch center screen.

 The safety system, which comprises three radar systems, five cameras and thirteen ultrasonic sensors, allows for driver-assist features such as standard adaptive cruise control, forward-collision braking and lane-following assist.

 N Line

 On September 22, 2020, Hyundai introduced the Sonata N Line.
-The N Line is powered by a turbocharged 2.5-litre Smartstream four-cylinder gasoline engine producing 290 hp and 311 lbft of torque, mated to an eight-speed wet dual-clutch transmission, sharing its powertrain combination with the 2021 Kia K5 GT.
+The N Line is powered by a turbocharged 2.5-liter Smartstream four-cylinder gasoline engine producing 290 hp and 311 lbft of torque, mated to an eight-speed wet dual-clutch transmission, sharing its powertrain combination with the 2021 Kia K5 GT.

 In addition to the upgraded engine and transmission, the Sonata N Line also features more aggressive exterior and interior styling over non-N Line Sonatas (these include larger, special aluminum-alloy wheels and tires, darkened exterior trim, a special black-painted grille, dual exhaust pipes, "N Line" badging on the rear trunk lid and leather-wrapped steering wheel, red interior stitching, special interior trim, and combination leather and Alcantara-trimmed seating surfaces).